ZawarHaiderDevops/flaskapp/README.md

-I will share details soon
+I will share details soon I.A